MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 and river and glacier runoff.
 The sea ice model also requires surface temperature from the ocean model and the top level horizontal velocity.
 Output fields are surface wind stress, evaporation minus precipitation minus runoff, net surface heat flux, and net shortwave flux.
-The sea-ice model is global: in ice-free regions bulk formulae are used to estimate oceanic forcing from the atmospheric fields.
+The sea-ice model is global: in ice-free regions bulk formulae (by default computed in package :filelink:`exf <pkg/exf>`) are used to estimate oceanic forcing from the atmospheric fields.

 .. _para_phys_pkg_seaice_dynamics: